Monmouthshire Railway and Canal Company: Closures

-Passenger services to Blaenavon High Level and Brynmawr over the Great Western Railway and LNWR Talywain branch ceased in May 1941 as a wartime economy, but the services never resumed after the end of hostilities.
+Passenger services to Blaenavon High Level and Brynmawr over the GWR and LNWR Talywain branch ceased in May 1941 as a wartime economy, but the services never resumed after the end of hostilities.
 The passenger service to Blaenavon Low Level closed on 30 April 1962.

 The line from Newport to Cwmbran closed on 27 October 1963, with traffic being transferred to the Pontypool, Caerleon and Newport Railway route.
 The rundown in the local mining industry and the closure of a local brickworks also led to the closure of the Cwmnantddu and Cwmffrwdoer lines in 1962 and 1967 respectively, and when, on 3 May 1980 the Big Pit coal mine closed, the remainder of the railway line closed with it.

 A number of rail enthusiast passenger specials ran between 1968 and 1981, but as the track from Trevethin Junction to Blaenavon Low level had been lifted in the 1960s they had followed the route of the High Level line.
 The line was severed in July 1982 when a double-decker bus ferrying day-trip passengers on a route normally only used by single-deck buses, crashed into a low bridge in Pontrhydyrun.
 Six people were killed and the bridge was demolished, as well as the two bridges that made up the Llantarnam Link in Cwmbran as a precaution.

 In 1983 the remainder of the track was lifted except for a section of the northern extension of the line which is in preservation as the Pontypool and Blaenavon Railway.

 In 1988, Cwmbran Drive A4051 road was opened by the Cwmbran Development Corporation, following the original railway line from Malpas to Sebastopol.